 Have you got a great brief, but no idea how to turn it into something that excites your audience?

 Then you need new formula Freelance Copywriter – Jonathan Wilcock, with built in alternative thinking for those stubborn briefs that ordinary copywriters just can’t crack.

 (Read this bit at double speed in a slightly mumbled way):

 Alternative Thinking is not a registered trademark of Jonathan Wilcock, but he’d rather you didn’t bandy it about as if it was yours.
 If you find Alternative Thinking as a concept a bit confusing and simply need a Copywriter, pretend you never heard it.
 Terms and conditions apply.

 Back to normal, internal voiceover style

-Campaign ideas, long or short copy, art direction or creative direction; if you need a creative (and objective) pair of eyes on your advertising and marketing comms, give me a shout.
+Brand voice, ideas, copy and the very, very occasional bit of art direction*; if you need a creative (and objective) pair of eyes, give me a shout.